2.5. HTA: Hazard to Asset

 2.5.1.1.
 Nearest Neighbor Event

-The Nearest Neighbor Event application draws samples of hazard intensities from nearby grid points.
-The Nearest Neighbor Event input pane, shown in Fig. 2.5.1.1.1, requires the following inputs:
+The Nearest Neighbor Event application draws samples of hazard intensities from adjacent grid points based on proximity.
+The input pane for this application, depicted in Fig. 2.5.1.1.1, necessitates the specification of:

-1. Number of samples: Controls the number of samples considered at each grid point.
+1. Number of samples: Determines the quantity of samples to be drawn at each grid point.

-2. Number of neighbors: Number of neighboring grid points that samples will be drawn from.
+2. Number of neighbors: Sets the count of neighboring grid points to draw samples from.

 ../../../../../_images/R2DHTAPanel.png